ACCESS-Community-Hub/PyEarthTools/docs/installation.md

 - user: The default option, containing the functionality.
 - dev: Also contains developer tools

+## Repository Layout

+This is a so-called monorepo. `PyEarthTools` comprises multiple, modular packages within a shared namespace that inter-operate in order to provide the overall functionality of the framework.
+It is not necessary to install all of them, and it is envisioned that many users are likely to want only some parts of the framework.
+As such, each sub-package is a fully independent Python package, with its own requirements and its own installation process.
+Each of these sub-packages lies in the [`packages`](packages/) subdirectory.

 ### User installation

 Each of PyEarthTools package can be installed separately using `pip`, directly from GitHub.